 Online banking is a great, free, and convenient service offered to help you manage and monitor your bank accounts and finances.
-While it has become a popular and widespread service offered by almost all banks and financial services providers, like everything, it is not without its risks.
-To help you understand and minimize these risks, below are some helpful tips and steps you can take to protect the security of your online banking experience.
+While it has become a popular and widespread service offered by almost all banks and financial service providers, it is not without its risks.
+Below, we have listed some helpful tips and steps you can utilize to help understand and minimize the potential risks associated with online banking.

 Computer, Mobile Device, Browser, & Network Security

 The first line of defense is to make sure the computer and/or mobile device you use to access your accounts online is well protected.
 We recommend keeping your operating, security, and browser software up to date, as well as installing and regularly updating anti-virus and other protection programs.
 To learn more, please review Computer Security Basics.

 Network security and integrity is also important, especially on mobile and Wi-Fi enabled devices.
 We recommend using only trusted networks, and if you use a Wi-Fi network environment in your home, be sure it is password protected to prevent unauthorized access or use.

 Authentication & Layered Security

 The next step in safely accessing your accounts begins with the authentication process.
 This is the process used to verify your identity and confirm your account authorization access.
 To help protect you and deter fraud, we use multi-factor authentication and layered security.
 Multi-factor authentication uses more than one method to verify your identity.
 For example, when you use your ATM card, you are utilizing multi-factor authentication.
 Factor number one is something you have: your ATM card; factor two is something you know: your Personal Identification Number (PIN).